brsvh/nixing/README.md

 Unless otherwise specified, all work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-You should have received a copy of it, see the *COPYING.WTFPL* file for more details.
+You should have received a copy of it, see the *COPYING* file for more details.
 If you did not recive it, see <http://www.wtfpl.net> for more details.

-There are some directories not licensed under WTFPL.

-- [lisp], you can redistribute it and/or modify it under the terms of the GNU General Public License.
-You should have received a copy of it, see the *COPYING.GPL* file for more details.
-If you did not recive it, see <https://www.gnu.org/licenses/gpl-3.0.txt> for more details.
-- [nix/unfree/overlays/wemeet], you can redistribute it and/or modify it
-  under the terms of the MIT License.
-You should have received a copy of it, see the *COPYING.MIT* file for more details.
-If you did not recive it, see <https://opensource.org/license/mit> for more details.

-[lisp]: ./lisp/
-[nix/unfree/overlays/wemeet]: ./nix/apps/overlays/wemeet/

 ## Thanks